OfficeDev/office-scripts-docs/docs/develop/typescript-restrictions.md

 ### Explicit `any`

-You cannot explicitly declare a variable to be of type `any` in Office Scripts (i.e. `let someVariable: any;`).
+You cannot explicitly declare a variable to be of type `any` in Office Scripts (that is, `let someVariable: any;`).
 The `any` type causes issues when processed by Excel.
 For example, a `Range` needs to know that a value is a `string`, `number`, or `boolean`.
 You will receive a compile-time error (an error prior to running the script) if any variable is explicitly defined as the `any` type in the script.

 ![The explicit any message in the code editor's hover text](../images/explicit-any-editor-message.png)